 Label Tab

 The label feature can only be used if the Nicelabel software and printer are installed on the machine.
-See section Label printing option (page 76) for more details.
+See section Label printing option (page Error!
+Bookmark not defined.) for more details.

 Select the Print Timing you want to use,